1. Is there a fee for obtaining a determination from the FAA?

 Select the Light Outage Reporting link in the Information Resources section for guidance. (https://oeaaa.faa.gov/oeaaa/external/content/LightOutageReporting.jsp)

-Yes, provided the marking and/or lighting is installed in accordance with FAA Advisory Circular (AC) 70/7460-1L, Obstruction Marking and Lighting.
+Yes, provided the marking and/or lighting is installed in accordance with the current FAA Advisory Circular (AC) 70/7460-1, Obstruction Marking and Lighting.

 The determination will expire on the expiration date unless construction has begun or you have requested an extension of the determination at least 15 days prior to the expiration date.
 Construction is considered to have started if actual structural work has begun, such as the laying of a foundation but not including excavation.